kastiglione/lldb-helpers/README.md

 # lldb-helpers

-Functions that control when a breakpoint stops.
+A collection of functions that control when a breakpoint stops.
 These are especially useful for frequently called functions.
 The functions are also useful to catch programming mistakes, such as functions being called from the wrong thread.

 Inspired by [GDB's convience functions](https://sourceware.org/gdb/current/onlinedocs/gdb/Convenience-Funs.html).